BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/LosAlamosFFTWriterFilter.md

 ## Description

+This **Filter** will create the directories along the path to the file if possible.

 This **Filter** writes out **CellData** from an **Image Geometry** to a file that is appropriate to use as an input into Ricardo Lebensohn's FFT 3D simulation codes<sup>[1]</sup>.

 The format of the file is an ASCII text file with the following space delimited information: